-- documents created as part of the administration of the local government - communications about the adoption and implementation of policy and local laws - a letter addressed to a councillor from a constituent relating to council business - an internal memo written by a councillor to their CEO

-- posts on social media or any other application about council-related matters that relate to responsibilities under the LG Act or the COBA9 - a mayor or councillor's diary of council-related appointments and meetings.
+- documents created as part of the administration of the local government - communications about the adoption and implementation of policy and local laws - a letter addressed to a mayor or councillor from a constituent relating to council business - an internal memo written by a mayor or councillor to their CEO - posts on social media or any other application about councilrelated matters that relate to responsibilities under the LG Act or the COBA7 - a mayor or councillor's diary of council-related appointments and meetings.

-Records relating to personal activities, party political memberships or activities, or electorate or divisional activities are not public records and do not need to be managed as public records.
+Records relating to personal activities, political memberships or activities, divisional activities, or election campaigning are not public records and do not need to be managed as public records.